jordanwuuuu/Login-page-developer-test/README.md

 It should automatically open in your localhost, port 3000 (`http://localhost:3000`)

 Let me know if you have any issues!

-I will also attach the code in a zip file along with a recording of the app working in case anything goes wrong!
+I will also attach the code in a zip file along with a recording of the app working with the submission, just in case anything goes wrong!

 Thanks for Reviewing